ApoorvSaxena/lozad.js/README.md

 For IE11 support, please make use of these [polyfills](https://polyfill.io/v3/polyfill.min.js?flags=gated&features=Object.assign%2CIntersectionObserver).

+[ParentNode.append() pollyfill](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/append#Polyfill) is also required when using &lt;picture&gt; in IE11.

 ## FAQs

 Checkout the [FAQ Wiki](https://github.com/ApoorvSaxena/lozad.js/wiki/Frequently-Asked-Questions) for some common gotchas to be aware of while using **lozad.js**